Niranchana44/Lung_infection/README.md

 ### Project Overview

-The project deals with detecting the lung infection from imabges
+The project deals with detecting the lung infection from images.